Graobri/COMP-593/README.md

 # Lab X: Work Log
+### Two Scripts Total:
+**Api.ps1**
+- Checks if Image of the Day has been downloaded or not, if not download it.
+- Makes Image of the day Desktop Background.

+**Logging.py**
+- Create SQLDatabase.
+- Creates table if not already existing.
+- Gives back the date image was downloaded, name of image, size and the SHA256 hash of image.

 ## April 9th 2021
 -Went to the Nasa apod-api repository and started on the logging.